That means you’ve clearly defined what makes you “you”.

 - Your values and passions

-- Your top personal attributes
+- The top personal attributes you rely on

 - Your top motivated skills (the ones you love doing and excel at doing)